2005-2012 Porsche Boxster

 2005 • 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012

-In a nutshell: This article is an overview of your Boxster's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Boxster's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Porsche.

 Overview of the Porsche Boxster

 Automotive journalists can be a cranky bunch, but if you send them out with something sleek, fast, and fun, they'll usually come back grinning from ear to ear and ready to write nice things.
 Don't believe us?
 Check out contemporary reviews of the second generation Porsche Boxster, most of which read like a teenage love note.

 That said; they had a point, and you'll be tempted to ask if there are any more like that at home when you see a Boxster in person.
 They really are beautiful, they do sound wonderful, and it's way too easy to imagine how much more fun that person's commute is compared to yours.